 Displays the contents of the stack, including how stack variables are laid out in memory.
-In addition, some integrity checks of the stack can be performed to detect and warn about problems with stack overflow.
+In addition, integrity checks of the stack can be performed to detect and warn about problems with stack overflow.
 For example, the Stack window is useful for determining the optimal size of the stack.
 You can open up to two instances of this window, each showing different stacks or different display modes of the same stack.

-The Register window
+• The Registers window

 Gives an up-to-date display of the contents of the processor registers and SFRs, and allows you to edit them.
 Except for the hardwired group of CPU registers, additional registers are defined in the device description file.
-These registers are the device-specific memory-mapped control and status registers for the peripheral units on the ARM devices.
-Because of the large amount of registers-memory-mapped peripheral unit registers and CPU registers-it is inconvenient to show all registers concurrently in the Register window.
-Instead you can divide registers into register groups.
-You can choose to load either predefined register groups or define your own application-specific groups.
+These registers are the device-specific memory-mapped control and status registers for the peripheral units on the Arm devices.
+Because of the large amount of registers-memory-mapped peripheral unit registers and CPU registers-it is inconvenient to show all registers concurrently in the Registers window.
+Instead you can divide registers into application-specific groups.
+You can choose to load either predefined register groups or define your own groups.
 You can open several instances of this window, each showing a different register group.

-The SFR Setup window
+• The SFR Setup window

-Displays the currently defined SFRs that C-SPY has information about.
-If required, you can use this window to customize aspects of the SFRs.
+Displays the currently defined SFRs that C-SPY has information about, both factory-defined (retrieved from the device description file) and custom-defined SFRs.
+If required, you can use the Edit SFR dialog box to customize the SFR definitions.

-To view the memory contents for a specific variable, simply drag the variable to the Memory window or the Symbolic memory window.
+To view the memory contents for a specific variable, simply drag the variable to the Memory window or the Symbolic Memory window.
 The memory area where the variable is located will appear.

 Reading the value of some registers might influence the runtime behavior of your application.
 For example, reading the value of a UART status register might reset a pending bit, which leads to the lack of an interrupt that would have processed a received byte.
-To prevent this from happening, make sure that the Register window containing any such registers is closed when debugging a running application.
+To prevent this from happening, make sure that the Registers window containing any such registers is closed when debugging a running application.